 On loose dirt, it does great but isn't the best on super sloppy stuff like mud.
 Unfortunately, the lugs aren't long enough to get great traction on this variety of surface, and if it's silty or clay, it just sticks.
 Unlike the Salomon Speedcross 5 that has super widely spaced lugs, the lugs are close together, holding mud on the outsole.

 The Altra Trail King MT 1.5 really is a jack of all trades with a plethora of applications.
 The outsole is fantastic for everything from the easiest to the hardest trails out there.
-It's a 'no wonder' we gave it a Top Pick!

 Simply put, stability is magical and amazing.
 Even with a 19mm stack height, it has design elements that make you feel like you have no shoes on at all.
 Balance is the key to stability, and this shoe allows you to balance in all directions while nimbly picking your way through obstacles.